-It follows from \Cref{prop:mat to lrs} and the closure of linear recurrence sequences under component-wise addition and multiplication, that the sequences $\sq{u_{i,n}}$ are themselves linear recurrence sequences, of orders $d_i$, say.
-Applying \Cref{prop:lrs to mat} we construct matrices $N_i$ of size $d_i\times d_i$, $0\le i\le k$, that have the property that the upper-right corner of $N_i^n$ is equal to $u_{i,n}$.
+It follows from \Cref{prop:mat to lrs} and the closure of linear recurrence sequences under component-wise addition and multiplication, that all the sequences $\sq{u_{i,n}}$ are themselves linear recurrence sequences.
+Write $d_i$ for the order of $\sq{u_{i,n}}$.
+Applying \Cref{prop:lrs to mat} we construct matrices $N_i$ of size $d_i\times d_i$ for $0\le i\le k$, with the property that the upper-right corner of $N_i^n$ is equal to $u_{i,n}$.

 Unravelling the definitions, we see that for all $n\in\nat$, $\varphi(M^n)$ holds if and only if the upper-right corner of $N_0^n$ is $0$, and the upper-right corners of $N_i^n$, $1\le i\le k$ are strictly positive.
 The latter can be interpreted as a point-to-polytope reachability problem as follows.
 Let $D:=\sum d_i$, and construct a block diagonal matrix whose blocks are $N_0,\ldots, N_k$, and whose size is $D\times D$.
 Then the equivalent instance of the point-to-polytope problem has as initial point $\vp_0:=(1,\ldots,1)\in\rel^D$, the matrix is $N$ and the polytope is the intersection of the following halfspaces.
-The closed halfspaces characterised by the normal vectors $\Delta(d_0)$ and $-\Delta(d_0)$ (where by $\Delta(i)\in\rel^D$ we denote the vector whose components are all zero except the component in position $i$ whose value is $1$), and the open halfspaces with normal vectors $\Delta(d_1),\ldots, \Delta(d_k)$. \end{proof} Why does a similar proof not work for multiple reachability?
-The critical difference is after we obtain the projection $\Gamma'$.
+The closed halfspaces are characterised by the normal vectors $\Delta(d_0)$ and $-\Delta(d_0)$ (where by $\Delta(i)\in\rel^D$ we denote the vector whose components are all zero except the component in position $i$ whose value is $1$), and the open halfspaces with normal vectors $\Delta(d_1),\ldots, \Delta(d_k)$. \end{proof} Why does a similar proof not work for multiple reachability?
+The critical difference occurs after we obtain the projection $\Gamma'$.
 If there are two distinct integers $n_1,n_2$ such that $\Gamma'(M^{n_1})$ and $\Gamma'(M^{n_2})$ hold, it does not necessarily mean that there is a \emph{single} $\vp$ for which both $\Gamma(\vp,M^{n_1})$ and $\Gamma(\vp,M^{n_2})$ hold.
 Indeed, it is unlikely that such a reduction is possible for multiple reachability, in light of the result of the next section.